acdemiralp/hid.hpp/README.md

     |---------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
     | `hid_close(hid_device*) -> void`                              | `hid::device::~device()`                                                                                                                 |                                                                                                                                                                                                                                                                                                                                        |
     | `hid_error(hid_device*) -> const wchar_t*`                    | `hid::device::error() -> std::wstring`                                                                                                   | Member function for the non-null device case.
 Does not return an `std::expected<...>` since it is guaranteed to not fail.                                                                                                                                                                                                              |
+    // TODO

 ### Future direction
-- Consider casting/accepting the returned/passed byte arrays to/as arbitrary types.
+- Consider casting/accepting output/input byte arrays to/as arbitrary types.
-- Interacting with binary data such as report descriptors require reading the specification, which can be eased with a library that maps text descriptors to binary and vice versa.
+- Interacting with binary data could be eased through mapping text descriptors to binary descriptors and vice versa.
+See [Frank Zhao's online parser](https://eleccelerator.com/usbdescreqparser/) as an example.